Powered by MOMENTUM MEDIA

 Smith warned that a decline in R&D spending could compromise Australia's standing in sectors in technology, healthcare and other sectors.

-Additional clarification and guidance issued by the ATO in regards to some of the R&D integrity rules should provide some assistance for those claiming the R&D tax incentive, according to Smith.
+Additional clarification and guidance issued by the ATO regarding some of the R&D integrity rules should provide some assistance for those claiming the R&D tax incentive, according to Smith.

-"This guidance release marks its first commentary on R&D issues in quite some time," said Smith.
+"This guidance release marks its first commentary on R&D issues in quite some time," Smith said.

 The ATO guidance outlines that claiming R&D expenditure with associates involves specific considerations.

-"Generally, such expenditure can only be claimed in the year of payment, unless the R&D entity opts for an irrevocable election," said Smith.
+"Generally, such expenditure can only be claimed in the year of payment, unless the R&D entity opts for an irrevocable election," Smith said.

 "Notably, certain arrangements are viewed as not constituting payment to associates, including converting the amount owed into a loan or offsetting a licensing fee against R&D service fees in non-arm’s length transactions."